alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/visual_wake_word.md

 ## Introduction

 This document describes the process of setting up and running the Arm® Ethos™-U NPU Visual Wake Word example.
+Visual Wake Words is a common vision use-case to detect if a the provided image contains a person.

 Use case code could be found in [source/use_case/vww](../../source/use_case/vww) directory.